hackedpassword/UltimaV-retroset/README.md

 ![](https://raw.githubusercontent.com/hackedpassword/Unciv-Assets/refs/heads/main/Images/Ultima%20V/adventure01.png)

 - Custom [Shadowlord realm themed borders](https://github.com/hackedpassword/Ethereal-borders) look like wild energy barriers (probably the coolest Unciv edge mod to date!)
-- Towns, shrines, abbeys, moongates and dungeons
+- Towns, shrines, abbeys, moongates and dungeons are re-themed buildings, improvements, and wonders
 - Road Improvements for paths
-- Carefully hand-placed resources across the land for an amazingly balanced game as civs scale, from start to end
+- Carefully hand-placed resources across the land for an **amazingly balanced** game as civs scale, from start to end
-- Meaningful economics and trading due to resource placement
+- **Meaningful economics** and trading due to smart resource placement (eliminated resource spam)
-- Layered sprites partially conceal items to be discovered
+- Layered sprites partially conceal items to be discovered making exploration actually rewarding to the player
-- Units re-themed
 - Intense attention to crafting the map as accurately as possible factoring both hex->square and quarter-scale design challenges
+- **Split-resource tiles**.
+The lighthouse Fogsbane for example is Landmark + Stone, so one could erect a Quarry, in place of the Landmark.
+You choose!

 ![](https://raw.githubusercontent.com/hackedpassword/Unciv-Assets/main/Images/Ethereal%20borders/Screenie1.png)